Taking Action With Flashpoint Finished Intelligence: A Cornerstone of Effective Decision-Making

-Since threat actors operate around the world and in a number of languages, producing comprehensive intelligence requires a team of specialized analysts who understand the native language and underground slang of adversaries in key regions in order to identify significant developments.
-Moreover, since many threat-actor communities are fraught with spam, false claims, and other noise, analysts must have a discerning eye and nuanced understanding of these communities’ inner workings and cultural dynamics in order to assess which information is credible, timely, and relevant.
+Since threat actors operate around the world and in a number of languages, producing comprehensive intelligence requires a team of specialized analysts who understand the native language and underground slang of adversaries in order to identify significant developments in key regions.
+Moreover, since many threat-actor communities are fraught with spam, false claims, and other noise, analysts must maintain a discerning eye for a nuanced understanding of these communities’ inner workings and cultural dynamics—in order to assess which information is credible, timely, and relevant.

-Flashpoint’s analyst team has the specialized expertise needed to elicit these insights.
-By leveraging our collections across the underground communities where adversaries exchange advice, tutorials, compromised datasets, malicious tools, and other resources, our analysts provide customers with unique insights into evolving cybercrime TTPs.
+Flashpoint’s intel team has the specialized expertise needed to elicit these insights.
+By leveraging our collections across illicit communities where adversaries exchange advice, tutorials, compromised datasets, malicious tools, and other resources, our analysts provide customers with unique insights into evolving cybercrime TTPs.
 They help describe trends such as shifting attack methods and marketplace pricing trends in order to help teams anticipate and defend against evolving threats.

-Indicators of compromise (IOCs) are still an essential tool to combat evolving malware threats, but on their own, they present an incomplete picture.
-That’s why Flashpoint analysts supplement IOCs (provided in CSV, MISP JSON formats via the Flashpoint API) with insight into the behavior of emerging malware, along with an assessment of the risk it presents and recommended mitigations for defenders.
+Indicators of Compromise (IOCs) are an essential tool to combat evolving malware threats, but on their own, they present an incomplete picture.
+Flashpoint analysts supplement IOCs (provided in CSV, MISP, and JSON formats via the Flashpoint API) with insight into the behavior of emerging malware, along with an assessment of the risk it presents and recommended mitigations for defenders.

 Trending Vulnerabilities Reports